andreypedro/wa-agent-api/README.md

 This project is an API for WhatsApp and Telegram agents, integrating AI models via OpenRouter and NFSe functions.

+## 🆕 New Features

+- **💬 Chat History**: Bots now remember the last 5 interactions for contextual conversations
+- **🗄️ Persistent Storage**: Conversation history survives bot restarts using SQLite/PostgreSQL
+- **🔄 Reset Command**: Users can clear their conversation history with `/reset` (Telegram)
+- **👥 Session Isolation**: Each user has their own separate conversation memory

 ## Requirements

 - Python 3.9+